The Virgin Atlantic World Elite MasterCard® is offering up to 90,000 bonus miles but there are quite a few strings

 The bottom line is that you earn 127,500 Virgin Atlantic miles after spending $25,000 in the first year on the card and paying $180 in annual fees.
 The offer breaks down like this:

 - 20,000 Flying Club bonus miles after your first retail purchase

 - The card has a $90 annual fee that is NOT waived the first year.

-This is 25,000 total miles just for opening the card, adding an authorized user, and making one purchase, and paying the $90 annual fee.
+This is 25,000 total miles just for opening the card, adding two authorized users, making one purchase, and paying the $90 annual fee.

 Miles as Soon as You Spend $12,000 within 6 Months